Putting together a new nursery before baby arrives?

 - And the bottom of the crib mattress support must be 6 inches or so off the ground

 With mini cribs, many if not all of these measurements are negotiable and will vary depending on the model and manufacturer.
+Usually you can expect most mini cribs to be about 2/3 the length of a regular crib and about the same width, or slightly narrower.

 Let’s take a little bit of a closer look at this comparison.